Skip Ribbon Commands

 Particular Threats and Hazards

 Each location should identify and prioritize potential threats and hazards that might be pertinent to the location.
-The Emergency Plan should include specific procedures for addressing particular threats.
+The Emergency Plan should include specific procedures for addressing particular threats (see also Injury and Illness Prevention Program and Workplace Violence Prevention Plan).
 For more details on preparing the threat-specific aspects of the Emergency Plan, refer to the REMS Guide for Developing High-Quality School Emergency Operations Plans (At a Glance or PDF), an OSHA explanation of an Emergency Action Plan, and the California Code of Regulations standard specifications about Emergency Action Plans.

 At a minimum, the Emergency Plan should address fires, earthquakes, bombs, threats that are chemical or biological, and threats or intrusions by shooters, stalkers, or other unauthorized persons.
 Locations may hire a licensed security guard company if the need arises using the Security Guard Service Agreement.
 The Emergency Plan should be given to any security guard company hired by a location.